cmput301-w25/project-dimsum/README.md

 ## Project Description

-Facebook Clone?
+Facebook Clone

 ## Key Features

-- [Feature 1]: Brief description
+- [Feature 1]: Update your friends about your mood along with pictures, who you're with, etc.
-- [Feature 2]: Brief description
+- [Feature 2]: A wide range of filters to organize your mood updates!
-- [Feature 3]: Brief description
+- [Feature 3]: Your personalized mood profile!

 ## Setup Instructions